kangtt250/kangtt250.github.io/resume.md

 order: 1
 ---

-## Seon Zhu
+## Hongqiao Zhu

-In My Faith I Trust.

-* 9 years in Financial Product Management.
-* 4 Years in Crypto Industry (From 2018.7~present)
-* 2018 - An Erc-20 smart contract of our listing project got hacked, I helped my client recovered around 3M capital loss at that time
-* 2019 - My personal wechat public account “修恩笔记” to organize my thoughts in crypto & web3 & trading & blockchain and reached to 5000 subscriptions
-* 2019 - Invited by the Hong Kong Blockchain Chairman, I participated in the article writing and publication of the book “《重新定义金融：加密货币与数字资产》”
+With 10 years of Financial Product Management and 5 years in Crypto Industry, I recovered around 3M capital loss for my client after an Erc-20 smart contract got hacked.
+I also manage a WeChat public account with over 5,000 subscribers to share my insights on crypto, web3, trading, and blockchain.
+Additionally, I was invited by the Hong Kong Blockchain Chairman to co-author "《重新定义金融：加密货币与数字资产》" in 2019.

 ## Certification